clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 (We wonder if you were asking about interactions between physical equality and OCaml's memory model.
-To our knowledge there are essentially no interactions, as only mutable locations (atomic or non-atomic) have memory-model subtleties, and the difficulties we found were centered on immutable constructors.)
+To our knowledge there are essentially no interactions, as only mutable locations (atomic or non-atomic) cause memory-model subtleties, and the difficulties we found were centered on immutable constructors.

+Structural equality does read sub-values under mutable locations, but our program-logic require require either that immutable values are being compared or that the caller uniquely owns their mutable parts, so program that we can verify should not exhibit data races during structural equality checking.)

 > Also the description of the verified concurrent algorithms suffers
 > from this problem: The text describes what the authors did at the